jeffasante/ant-colony-rl/README.md

-# Ant Colony Reinforcement Learning Simulation
+# Ant Colony Simulation with Reinforcement Learning

 ## Overview
-This project implements an interactive simulation of an ant colony using advanced reinforcement learning techniques, inspired by the [NetLogo Ants model](https://ccl.northwestern.edu/netlogo/models/Ants).
-The simulation demonstrates how a colony of ants can learn to efficiently collect food and return it to their nest, adapting their behavior over time through a sophisticated Q-learning algorithm, enhancing their foraging behavior.
+TThis project presents an **interactive simulation** of an ant colony, leveraging advanced **reinforcement learning** techniques.
+The model draws inspiration from the well-known [NetLogo Ants model](https://ccl.northwestern.edu/netlogo/models/Ants), illustrating how a colony of ants can **adapt their foraging behavior** over time.

+Through the use of a sophisticated **Q-learning algorithm**, the ants learn to efficiently:

+- **Search for food** scattered across their environment.
+- **Navigate obstacles** and optimize paths to food sources.
+- **Return food to their nest**, enhancing the colony's survival.

+### Swarm Intelligence

+The simulation emphasizes **swarm intelligence**—a form of collective learning and decision-making based on decentralized, self-organized systems.
+This type of intelligence is seen in nature with:

+- **Flocks of birds**, coordinating in unison.
+- **Schools of fish**, reacting collectively to predators.

+In the same way, the ants in this simulation **communicate indirectly** and **adapt** without centralized control, making individual decisions that result in complex, group-wide behaviors.

+By applying **reinforcement learning** to these self-organizing behaviors, the project explores how simple agents can work together to solve complex problems, offering insights into **swarm intelligence** and its applications.

 ![Ant Colony Simulation](assets/simulation-components.png)